Pagure/pagure/doc/install.rst

 Installing pagure via setup.py
 ------------------------------

-Pagure includes in its sources a ``setup.py`` automatint the installation of the web applications of pagure (ie: the core + the doc server).
+Pagure includes in its sources a ``setup.py`` automating the installation of the web applications of pagure (ie: the core + the doc server).